nafiul9/Setiing-up-VSCode-with-R/README.md

 - The `car_truck.r` script was successfully run on Ubuntu_envy on 9-14-24.
 - Ensure the `autos.dat` file is in the same directory as `car_truck.r` when running it.
-- If you encounter any issues with package installation or script execution, make sure you've correctly followed Steps 1 and 2 of the main guide.
+- If you happen to encounter any issues with package installation or script execution, please make sure you've correctly followed Steps 1 and 2 of the main guide.

 ## Troubleshooting